Yifan-bio/Manual/ATAC-seq.md

 # Pipelines for ATAC-seq

-Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.
+> Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.

 ## Alignment of ATAC-seq

+## Post-alignment Filtering

+## Accessible Peak calling

+## Differential accessibility

+## Footprint analysis

 # Reference